-Other expense, net remained relatively flat for the six months ended June 30, 2024 compared to the six months ended June 30, 2023.
+Other expense, net remained relatively flat consistent for the six nine months ended June 30, 2024 September 30, 2024 compared to the six nine months ended June 30, 2023 September 30, 2023.

 Liquidity and Capital Resources

 Sources of Liquidity

 Since our inception, we have not generated any revenue and have incurred significant operating losses and negative cash flows from our operations.
 To date, we have funded our operations primarily with proceeds from the sales of convertible preferred stock, offerings of common stock and pre-funded warrants, and borrowings under our Loan Agreement.
 Until such time, if ever, as we can generate substantial revenues from product sales, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, and marketing, distribution or licensing arrangements.